Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-Alaska offers seven draw-only permit hunts available to non-residents this year, covering hunts in units 7, 14, 15, 20, and 23.
-Hunters who secure these permits should plan on hiring a licensed transporter to navigate the challenges of Alaska’s vast, remote wilderness.
-If a permit holder wants to hire an outfitter for the unit 20A hunt, they must sign a guide-client agreement before applying and apply for the separate hunt code.
+For the 2026 fall season, Alaska will offer several draw-only permit hunts available to non-residents across units 7, 14, 15, 20, and 23.
+Hunters who secure these permits should be prepared to hire a licensed transporter to access Alaska’s vast, remote terrain.
+Those applying for the guided hunt in unit 20A must have a signed guide-client agreement in place before submitting their draw application and must apply under the correct hunt code.

 Self Guided DIY Alaska Caribou Hunts